Sarah-1331/Gui_v2-Battery-Widget-mod/readme.md

 - Only `BatteryWidget.qml` is modified.
 - No other Venus OS GUI files are changed.
 - The patch method allows the modification to be reviewed before applying.

-restore.sh

-because it matches what it actually does and avoids confusion with "uninstall/delete".
-Your `venus_custom_s